Affordable Life Insurance Protection for Your Family

-If you have a chronic medical condition, use prescription medicine, smoke, or are overweight, you may have had life insurance coverage declined because you are a high risk.
+If you have a chronic medical condition, use prescription medicine, smoke, or are overweight, you may have been declined for life insurance coverage because you are a high risk.

 Many life insurance carriers avoid people with chronic illnesses including diabetes, allergies, and heart disease.
 If you have a history of serious illness, such as cancer, you may also be disqualified for coverage.